magepages/mpdocs/docs/order-labels/index.md

 ![Imgur](https://i.imgur.com/Sc9Ypcu.png)

 - This is where the Order Labels are displayed
-- From **Management Grid Labels**, admin can view basic information of Order Labels such as: ID, Name, Column, Enable / Disable, Sort Order, Action
+- From **Management Grid Labels**, admin can view basic information of Order Labels such as ID, Name, Column, Enable / Disable, Sort Order, Action
 - **Action**:
   - **Delete**: Delete Order Labels
   - **Edit**: Choose `Edit` will redirect to the previously created Order Label page.
   - **Create New Label**: Create a new Order Label
-- Also Admin can Filter, Sort, Search Order Labels
+- Also, Admin can Filter, Sort, Search Order Labels

 ### 3. Create / Edit Label